 - and the highlight of the day – lunch on the Mekong

 We had fresh rice springrolls filled with elephant fish meat (above), vermicelli noodles and salad.
 It was absolutely delicious and one of the recipes I’ve been meaning to post for a long, long time!
 I’ll get around to it soon!

 Ben Thanh Market

 The rest of our time in Saigon was spent eating and shopping!
 I’d booked us into a hotel that was just a 5-minute walk away from the Ben Thanh Market – a shopper’s paradise.
 We had a whole lot of fun bartering with the shopkeepers, by the third day, I was a pro, but sadly, it was time to go home!

 There was just so much to buy; everything and anything you can think of!
-There was food, household items, beautiful crockery, clothes, shoes, and even amazing human hair semi-permanent tape in hair extensions!
+There was food, household items, beautiful crockery, clothes and shoes.
 We kept looking around in amazement, and my daughters insisted on getting some extensions!